-Four Models Designed for Performance, Comfort and Versatility
+Four Models configured for Performance, Comfort and Versatility

 Improved suspension and four-wheel disc brakes give Bobcat utility vehicles industry-leading payload and towing capacity, says Bobcat.
 UTV operators can haul up to 1,250 lbs of material in the composite cargo box, which is more durable and stronger than metallic boxes, says Bobcat.
 Continuous variable transmission (CVT) and true four-wheel drive deliver quick machine acceleration and peak performance even when moving heavy loads.
 Hydrostatic drive systems, available on the 3600 and 3650, allow for better machine longevity, less maintenance and easier operation.